Here, you will learn how to put together a strong software business plan, and about the different software business models available to you.

 Both of these software development business models can provide obstacles to new sales and growing your business.
 They can also limit your software marketing strategy and sales opportunities.
-This can be even more of a challenge in the current economic climate with shrinking budgets, while a strategy such as using a subscription or SaaS model can provide a lower initial adoption cost for your customer.
+But a strategy such as using a subscription or SaaS model can provide a lower initial adoption cost for your customer.

 In the case of one-time software license fees, the challenge is one of having to continuously find new customers for your software product, or figure out ways to get new license fees from existing customers (upgrades, additional support, etc).
 In the case of the consulting services model, the challenge for a small firm is one of only having so many hours in the day available to bill – how do you grow your revenue base, beyond just adding additional consultants?

 Some of these new software development business models (some not so new) are described below, or you can access our guidelines to writing your own software business plan here.
-We have also just introduced our time-saving Software Company Business Plan Template pack as well as this SaaS business planning package for those that are planning a Software-as-a-Service business.
+You can also use our time-saving Software Company Business Plan Template pack as well as this SaaS business planning package if you are planning a Software-as-a-Service business.
 These are the templates we use in our professional consulting engagements with great customer feedback.

 Alternatively, click here for our list of the best other business plan templates, tools, and resources.
 We also offer a fixed price consulting service to review and provide written input on your software business plan and strategy.